ajweeks/Wipgate/readme.md

 ## Wipgate

-Wipgate (name-pending) is an RTS-roguelite mix being developed by the following:
+Wipgate is the project name for "New Atlas": an RTS-roguelite mix developed by the following people:

 ### Developers:
 - [Brian Van Hyfte](http://brianvanhyfte.com/)